-Ethics in Selling a Law Practice
+Ethics in Selling A Law Firm

 In Geffen v.
 Moss, 53 (Cal.
 App.
 3d 215, 125 Cal.
 Rptr.
 687 [2d Dist.
-1976]), Geffen agreed to sell his practice, including the physical assets, law library, cases and legal matters.
+1976]), Geffen agreed to sell his practice, including the physical assets, law library, cases, and legal matters.
 The California Supreme Court held that “each party considered the expectation of future business from present clients and former clients as a principal motivating factor in this transaction.
 (53 Cal.
 App.
 3d at 222).

 In 1990, ABA Model Rule 1.17: Sale of Law Practice was adopted.
-This rule made it official that law practices, or an area of a law practice, could be sold and purchased, provided that certain conditions were met.
-Today the rule makes clear that goodwill of a law practice can be purchased or sold.
+This rule made it official that law practices, or an area of law practice, could be sold and purchased, provided that certain conditions were met.
+Today the rule makes clear that the goodwill of a law practice can be purchased or sold.

-Two of the most outstanding requirements are of Rule 1.17 are that fees may not be raised just because of the sale and written notice must be given to clients.
+Two of the most outstanding requirements of Rule 1.17 are that fees may not be raised just because of the sale and written notice must be given to clients.
 The notice must contain information regarding:

 - the proposed sale;